hargoniX/master/thesis/thesis.typ

 While the algorithmic side is quite simple, this program already suffices to demonstrate quite a few of the features supported by Chako.
 First, the implementation is generic over the type of elements of the array, calling the monomorphizer into action.
-Second, `binSearchAux` makes use of well-founded recursion, carries an explicit proof argument `h`, and works with the dependent type `Fin` to avoid bounds checks.
+Second, `binSearchAux` makes use of well-founded recursion, carries a proof argument `h`, and works with the dependent type `Fin` to avoid bounds checks.
-#pagebreak(weak: true)

 Let us first consider a completeness theorem for `Array.binSearch`.
 The formulation uses the proof-carrying type class `TotalOrder` to constrain the $<$ relation on `α`:
 ```lean